elispiazza/solea-solea-pop/filter-process/README.md

-This folder collects the functions for the filtering process
+This folder contains the functions for the filtering process